Carstian Luyckx: Life

-In 1645 he became a master of the Antwerp Guild of St. Luke.
-He is documented in Antwerp up to August 1653.
+He became a master of the Antwerp Guild of St. Luke in the guild year 1644-1645.
+He married Geertruid Jansens van Kilsdonck on 27 May 1645 in Antwerp.
+He resided in Lille, France some time during the years 1644 and 1645.
+After the death of his first wife he married Maria Matthijssens on 24 September 1648 in Antwerp.
+He is documented in Antwerp until August 1653.
 It is believed that he left Antwerp and worked in France as many of his later works carry French inscriptions.
 During his residence in France, Luyckx influenced other vanitas painters, including Simon Renard de St. André.

-It is not clear when and where Luyckx died but his death date is assumed to fall between the years 1657 and 1677.
+It is not clear when and where Luyckx died but his death is assumed to have occurred between February 1658 and 1678.